Trauma Therapy and Consultation Services

 Trauma and persistent chronic stress can significantly impact the nervous system, disrupting both the brain and the body’s normal functioning.
 This disruption can lead to a range of physical and psychological consequences, including heightened emotional responses and altered perceptions of safety.
 Over time, these effects set the stage for enduring consequences that shape how we approach future challenges as well as our relationships.

-The Resilience of the Nervous System and Healing Potential through EMDR Therapy
+Healing Potential through EMDR Therapy

 Understanding the intricate interplay between trauma, memories, and the nervous system provides vital insights into the complexities of current issues often brought to therapy.
 By delving into these connections, we can develop a deeper understanding of the resilience of the nervous system and the potential for healing and growth through EMDR Therapy.